 Injection Molded Plastic Part Design Guidelines

-To help avoid costly and time-consuming design mistakes, we created a plastic injection molding design guide to help first-time designers.
-This mold design guide provides information on the most important design requirements so they can be incorporated at the initial design stage.
-The sample tips below illustrate the type of information provided in the complete injection molding design guide.
+The experts at ICOMold by Fathom have created a plastic injection molding design guide to help first-time designers.
+This mold design guide provides information on the most important design requirements that need to be incorporated at the initial design stage.
+The sample tips above illustrate the information provided in the complete injection molding design guide.
 Fill out the form below to download the complete injection molding design guide.